By Katy Cable-The Weekly Runt

-Murdoch went on to receive a Masters Degree in Education and continuing studies in Animal Communication from Columbia University.
-In addition to her popular podcast, she’s a frequent guest lecturer and does readings at events, in homes and via the internet.
-Many celebrities call on her for assistance with their pets.
+Murdoch went on to receive a Master’s Degree in Education and continuing studies in Animal Communication from Columbia University.
+In addition to her popular podcast, she’s a frequent guest lecturer and does readings at events, in homes and online.
+She’s a go-to for many celebrities who call on her for assistance with their pets.

 Our podcast was scheduled for the early afternoon at a studio out in Burbank.
-It was located in an industrial part of town with low-key, unmarked store fronts that typically hide the high-profile film and TV production being done inside.
+It was located in an industrial part of town with low-key, unmarked store fronts.
+Typically these facades hide high-profile film and TV production being created inside.
 Good luck finding a Starbucks in this part of town.
-Not many buildings had numbers and I felt I needed a psychic to find it!
+Not many buildings had numbers and I felt I needed a psychic to find where we were going!

 Murdoch began by watching Olive, while scribbling symbols, words and pictures on the notepad in front of her.
+Just like I’d seen Tyler Henry do.
 She told me how excited Olive was to share HER story.

 “She doesn’t want people to feel sorry for her.
 She’s very proud of her story!”